How to Change/Disable Netflix Button on NVIDIA Shield Remote

 Almost every time you pick it up, right?

-Want to know how to disable or remap the button to do something useful?
+Do you want to know how to disable or remap the button to do something useful?

 This article will walk you through how to disable or change the Netflix button on the NVIDIA Shield remote control using the free Button Mapper app.